chetmurthy/ocaml-exec-bug/README.md

 # camlp5-buildscripts

 Sysadmin scripts written in OCaml (and Perl precursors), for use with Camlp5 and Camlp5-based projects.
+These will allow removing dependency on Perl for these projects.

 `fixin`::